My Evolving Approach to Financial Education

 Surveys that hook interest

 Nothing beats good old surveys.
 Surely, I will expand my studies through other experimental methods.
-But for now, since I’m starting out, simple questionnaires may do.
+But for now, since I’m starting out, simple questionnaires and games may do.

-Hope you can participate with my regular surveys.
-You can check them out here or in my Facebook page.
+I hope you can participate in my alternative financial education programs.
+You can check them out here or on my Facebook page.

 Not-so-boring Seminars and Workshops